 1/2 C. flour (I use whole wheat)

 Hand-stir this recipe – no mixer.
 Dump the box mix into a bowl.
 Add the required water and oil as directed.
 DO NOT YET add the eggs.
 Stir the cocoa and 2 T. oil into the melted butter and add to mix in the bowl.
 Stir in the sugar.
 Fork-beat the 3 eggs a bit and then stir them into the mix.
 Stir in vanilla.
 Stir in flour, until just mixed.
-Stir in chocolate chips, nuts, raisins, if desired.
+Fold in chocolate chips, nuts, raisins, if desired.

 Grease a baking pan (8×8, or 9×9, depending on the thickness of brownie you want.)
 Spread the batter evenly in the pan and bake at 345 degrees for 30-40 min. (depending on size of pan.)
 We use the Baker’s Edge pan, which you can order online.
 Brownies are done when toothpick-clean in the middle.